This page is about the eligibility criteria for Headstart Huddersfield.

 - For under 21 students only - Have entered or be entering Year 13/year 2 of a Level 3 programme in September of this year.

 - Record Headstart on your UCAS application in order for the 8 points to be recognised.
+If you have already submitted your UCAS application contact us for further details of how to apply.

-You MUST also meet at least ONE of the following criteria:
+You must also meet at least ONE of the following criteria:

 - You are a mature student over the age of 21, returning to full time study.